vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/README.md

 ### Alternative Approaches

-These are a few alternative ways to approach this problem:
+These are two alternative ways to approach this problem:

-1- Create a trigger word detection system that will detect the Epileptic Cry.
-This is the same approach as the well knpw trigger words "Hey Google" and "Hey Siri".<br>
+1- Create a trigger word detection system to detect the Epileptic Cry.
+"Hey Google" and "Hey Siri" are examples of well known trigger words.<br>
-2- Train a model to detect seizure poses in the same way that models are trained to detect sign language hand signs.
-If this system was being created to be used to monitor just one person then the training image data could be created from seizure videos of that person.
+2- Train a model to detect seizure poses in the same way that models are trained to detect deaf sign language signs.

 <br>